 Pay for doctors and dentists holding posts in the NHS on nationally agreed terms and conditions of service is considered annually by the Doctors' and Dentists' Review Body (DDRB).

 The DDRB is an independent body which makes its recommendations directly to the Prime Minister and the Secretary of State for Health, and their equivalents in Scotland, Wales and Northern Ireland.

-Various parties, including the Department of Health in England, the Welsh Government, NHS England, NHS Employers, and the BMA and BDA have sent their written evidence to the DDRB this September.
-The Scottish Government and the Northern Ireland department of health have not yet submitted their evidence for the 2017/18 round.
+Various parties, including the Departments of Health in England and in Northern Ireland, the Welsh Government, NHS England, NHS Employers, and the BMA and BDA have sent their written evidence to the DDRB this September.
+The Scottish Government has not yet submitted its evidence for the 2017/18 round.
 Oral evidence sessions will be held with these parties between November 2016 and February 2017.

 The DDRB usually reports to the Prime Minister in February or March the following year and the report is made public with the government's decision a few weeks later, for implementation on the following 1 April.